MissingFox/-information-system/README.md

 # -information-system
-build an information system for information gathering and analysis
+build an information system for personal information gathering and analysis